tswilliamson/prizoop/README.md

 My other repositories: calctype, prizm-zx7, and (optionally) prizm-winsim are required to build Prizoop from source.
 These should be cloned with matching folder names adjacent to your Prizoop clone.

 Project root must be within /projects directory of publicly available community SDK v0.3 for Prizm.
 The SDK must be patched with the latest version of libFXCG as well which has the latest syscalls defined.
+You can use the version of the PrizmSDK I've uploaded on my github instead if you prefer to avoid building all the individual libraries.

-To build on a Windows machine simply run make.bat.
+To build on a Windows machine, I recommed using the project files using Visual Studio Community Edition, where I have NMAKE set up nicely.
 For other systems please refer to your Prizm SDK documentation on how to compile projects.
+Refer to the configuration options in make-DeviceRelease.bat.

-If you use Visual Studio, a project is included that uses a Windows Simulator I wrote that wraps Prizm OS functions so that the code and emulator can easily be tested and iterated on within Visual Studio.
+If you do use Visual Studio, a project is included that uses a Windows Simulator I wrote that wraps Prizm OS functions so that the code and emulator can easily be tested and iterated on within Visual Studio.
 See the prizmsim.cpp/h code for details on its usage.

 ## Special Thanks